turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] ABA1:	Should call printMessage with top-level menu options preceded by 1-based index and separated by newlines
 - [X] ABA2:	Should call getUserInput with a prompt to select a contact by index number or press e for exit
 - [X] ABA3:	Should print error message where invalid input received
-- [ ] ABA4:	Should call getUserInput again where invalid input received
+- [X] ABA4:	Should call getUserInput again where invalid input received

 #### Run - Create Contact
 - [ ] ABA5:   	Should call getUserInput with a prompt for a contact's name
 - [ ] ABA6:	    Should call getUserInput with a prompt for a contact's phone number
 - [ ] ABA7:	    Should call getUserInput with a prompt for a contact's email
 - [ ] ABA8:	    Should call printErrorMessage with an error message where an error is thrown
+- [ ] ABA9:	    Should return to top-level menu after error is printed
-- [ ] ABA9:	    Should call add contact, passing a contact object with the correct state
+- [ ] ABA10:	Should call add contact, passing a contact object with the correct state
-- [ ] ABA10:	Should print success message if contact added successfully
+- [ ] ABA11:	Should print success message if contact added successfully

 #### Run - Read Contacts
 - [ ] ABA11:	Should call printMessage with each contact's name, prefixed with a 1-based index number, e.g. "1.
 Jane Doe", "2.
 John Doe" and separated by newlines